What to Do In Boston - for Free!

 While these performances are free, you'll usually see a hat or instrument case with a few dollars in it.
 If you enjoy the music, contribute a dollar or two.

-Musicians playing in the Public Garden
+Musicians playing jazz in Boston's Public Garden

 What to Do in Boston for Free - Theater

-• Shakespeare on the Common - free performances under the stars on Boston Common each summer.
+• Shakespeare on the Common - Free performances under the stars on Boston Common each summer.

 • Quincy Market Street Performers - Not quite theater - but usually very theatrical - mimes, magicians, comics, stilt-walkers, jugglers, musicians, actors . . . look for these talented "street performers" around Faneuil Hall Marketplace almost every weekend and holiday.